cloudamqp/terraform-provider-cloudamqp/website/docs/d/alarm.html.markdown

 # cloudamqp_alarm

-Use this data source to retrieve information about pre-defined or created alarms.
-Depends on the identifier of the corresponding `cloudamqp_instance`resource or data source.
-Then either use `alarm_id` or `type` to retrieve the alarm.
+Use this data source to retrieve information about default or created alarms.
+Either use `alarm_id` or `type` to retrieve the alarm.

 ## Example Usage